Sorry, you need to enable JavaScript to visit this website.

 • events simulating the functioning of the democratic institutions and the roles of decision-makers within these institutions, cooperation.

-Currently GYIA belongs to the Human Capacities Grant Management Office [Emberi Erőforrás Támogatáskezelő (EMET)] which is one of the background institutions of the Government.
+Currently GYIA belongs to the National Cultural Grant Management Office (Nemzeti Kulturális Támogatáskezelő) which is one of the background institutions of the government.

 National Talent Programme

 The aim of the National Talent Programme (Nemzeti Tehetség Program) is to support talent development, provide long-term support to talented youth, and promote outstanding talent managed by organisations, communities and programmes in Hungary and beyond.
-In the new government, formed in 2022, the Department of Talents, under the Deputy State Secretariat for Youth Affairs, in the Ministry for Culture and Innovation, is responsible for the implementation of this programme.
+In the new government, formed in 2022, the Department of Talents, under the Deputy State Secretariat for Young People, in the Ministry of Culture and Innovation, is responsible for the implementation of this programme.
 (For more information, see sub-chapter 4.4 Inclusive programmes for young people.)

 Bethlen Gabor Fund